University of Wisconsin-Green Bay Foundation

 - Ex-officio Directors

-The Chancellor of the University or the Chancellor’s designee, the Assistant Chancellor for University Advancement, the President of the UW-Green Bay Alumni Association Board of Directors, the President of the UW-Green Bay Founders Association Board of Directors, and one faculty member shall serve ex-officio as non-voting members of the Board of Directors.
+The Chancellor of the University or the Chancellor’s designee, the Vice Chancellor for University Advancement, the President of the UW-Green Bay Alumni Association Board of Directors, the President of the UW-Green Bay Founders Association Board of Directors, and one faculty member shall serve ex-officio as non-voting members of the Board of Directors.

 In the event vacancies occur on the Board of Directors, the remaining Board members, though less than a majority of the Board, may, by the vote of a majority of their number, fill such vacancies for the unexpired term.